Four Ways to Improve Your Relationship with Money

 Financial self-care means taking the time to focus on your finances and create healthier money habits that lead to greater financial health and overall well-being.

 So, this holiday season, commit to showing yourself some love and give your financial wellness the attention it deserves.
-Get started with these four tips for achieving more excellent financial health and overall well-being:
+Get started with these three tips for achieving better financial health and overall well-being:

 Explore your financial values